 timeToLiveSeconds).
 However, unexpired entries may still be flushed based on other limitations (see How to Size Caches).

-maxElementsOnDisk).
-This is the effective maximum number of entries myCache is allowed on the TSA.
-Note, however, that this value may be exceeded as it is overridden by pinning and other client-side cache-size settings.
+maxEntriesLocalDisk).
+This is the effective maximum number of entries myCache is allowed.
+Note, however, that this value may be exceeded as it is overridden by settings such as pinning.

 Pinning takes priority over configured cache sizes.
-For example, in the following distributed cache the pinning configuration overrides the
+For example, in the following cache pinning configuration overrides the

 While expired cache entries (even ones that have been pinned) can always be flushed and eventually evicted from the cluster, most non-expired elements can as well if resource limitations are reached.
-However, pinned elements, whether pinned individually or resident in a pinned cache, cannot be evicted if they haven't expired.
-In addition, if a distributed cache is pinned to a specific data tier, its unexpired elements cannot be flushed from that tier.
+However, elements resident in a pinned cache cannot be evicted if they haven't expired.

 |Potentially, pinned caches could grow to an unlimited size.
 Caches should never be pinned unless they are designed to hold a limited amount of data (such as reference data) or their usage and expiration characteristics are understood well enough to conclude that they cannot cause errors.|